Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems: Results and discussion

 \subsection{High-conductivity WZ-phase nanowire}

 As promising as the cepstral method looks based on the previous example, for some systems, in particular for those featuring a higher thermal conductivity, its performance is less satisfactory.
 This is not without precedent, as already in the original work by Ercole et al. \cite{ercole_accurate_2017} the performance for MgO was significantly worse than for the other example systems.
 There, the authors argued that more reasonable values can be obtained using twice the number of cepstral coefficients.
 Our aim here is to discuss the origin of the problem and possible solutions to it using a relatively extreme example.
+It must also be pointed out that, to achieve fully quantitative values for higher-conductivity systems, careful convergence tests with respect to the size of the simulation box can be required.
+Here we focus on optimizing convergence for a given simulation box, to be consistent with respect to the number of atoms and size of the system with the ZB-phase example, and to avoid a combinatorial explosion of situations with different convergence issues.
+For instance, a longer simulation box leads to longer tails in the correlation function and to the need to reassess convergence.
+If an extrapolation to infinite size is desired, an approach based on the lifetimes of the heat carriers \cite{knoop_ab_2022} exists that can reduce computation time in practice.